 Step 1: Wash the Walls

 Wash the walls with a mixture of wallpaper paste remover or 1 part vinegar to 4 parts water, to remove all remaining wallpaper glue.
 Scrub them with a rough cloth or abrasive sponge, then rinse them with clear water and clean rags.
 Allow the wall to dry.

 Peel or scrape off shreds of loose paper.
-A stiff putty knife works well.
+A drywall knife or stiff putty knife works well.
 You may have to pick off smaller shreds of paper with your fingers.

-Prime every area where the surface drywall paper has been ripped away, exposing the grey paper layers underneath.
-Use shellac or oil-based primer.
-If you skip this step, the exposed paper will wrinkle and bubble up when you apply water-based products such as spackle, drywall compound or paint.
+Prime every area where the surface drywall paper has been ripped away, exposing the brown paper layers underneath.
+Use shellac- or oil-based primer.
+If you skip this step, the exposed paper will wrinkle and bubble up when you apply water-based products such as spackle, drywall compound, or paint.